Paws of wisdom 7 day Detox protocol header

 #3 - Snuffle Mats

-Jasper loves a good snuffle mat, but he actually prefers scatter feeding outside—letting him work for his food in a more natural way.
+Jasper loves a good snuffle mat, but he actually prefers scatter feeding outside which lets him work for his food in a more natural way.
 That said, I still recommend snuffle mats, especially for dogs who thrive on indoor enrichment, or if you just can't get out of the house yet.

 There are plenty of varieties available, from basic mats to more intricate puzzle-style options, and you can even use multiple mats at a time to increase the challenge if you want!